Skip to the main content

 Duties

 Chiropractic assistants work under a chiropractor’s supervision.
-Their work may be mostly clerical or a mix of clerical and helping with patients.
-It depends on the size of the office.
+The work may vary from clerical to clinical, depending on patients’ needs.
 The larger the practice, the more likely chiropractic assistants will specialize in a specific type of work.
 Larger clinics may cross-train chiropractic assistants in a variety of roles.
 Some assistants also do marketing and public relations for the clinic.

 In general, chiropractic assistants: